Flag of Germany: Government flag

 The government flag of Germany is officially known as the Dienstflagge der Bundesbehörden (state flag of the federal authorities) or Bundesdienstflagge for short.
-Introduced in 1950, the government flag is the civil flag defaced with the Bundesschild ("Federal Shield"), which overlaps with up to one fifth of the black and gold bands.
+It was introduced in 1950.
+It is the civil flag defaced with the Bundesschild ("Federal Shield"), which overlaps with up to one fifth of the black and gold bands.
 The Bundesschild is a variant of the coat of arms of Germany, whose main differences are the illustration of the eagle and the shape of the shield: the Bundesschild is rounded at the base, whereas the standard coat of arms is pointed.

 The government flag may only be used by federal government authorities and its use by others is an offence, punishable with a fine.
 However, public use of flags similar to the Bundesdienstflagge (e.g. using the actual coat of arms instead of the Bundesschild) is tolerated, and such flags are sometimes seen at international sporting events.

 Vertical flags

 In addition to the normal horizontal format, many public buildings in Germany use vertical flags.
-Most town halls fly their town flag together with the national flag in this way; many town flags in Germany exist only in vertical form.
+Most town halls fly their town flag together with the national flag (and usually the flag of the state they are in and the flag of the European Union) in this way; many town flags in Germany exist only in vertical form.
 The proportions of these vertical flags are not specified.
 In 1996, a layout for the vertical version of the government flag was established, that coincidentally matched the pattern of the "conventional" black-red-gold flag of the Principality of Reuss-Gera (Fürstentum Reuß-Gera) from 1806 to 1918: the Bundesschild is displayed in the centre of the flag, overlapping with up to one fifth of the black and gold bands.
 When hung like a banner or draped, the black band should be on the left, as illustrated.
 When flown from a vertical flagpole, the black band must face the staff.
 The only type of vertical flag that can be flown under the Federal Government Decree is a banner.
 Flags in vertical format, vertical flags with outrigger and hanging flags are not permitted.